elmehdimak/p4-learning/examples/manual_setup/README.md

 # L3 Forwarding

-In this example we show how to create a virtual topology without using any helper ([mininet](), [p4utils](), ...).
-For that we will manually create hosts using unix namespaces and interconnect them using virtual interfaces and bmv2 switches.

-The goal of this example is to show what does mininet do when you define a topology.
-Note that mininet provides you with much richer set of options and does many more things.
-Here, we just show the minimum needed to try a very basic p4 example.
+The objective of this example is to write a P4 program that implements basic forwarding.
+To keep things simple, we will just implement forwarding for IPv4.

 **Topology:**